Quarry Lane Open Scrimmage 1

 Speaks:

-Auto 30 if you read cut cards in case and rebuttal
+- Automatic 30 if you read solely from cut cards in both rebuttal and constructive

 Progressive: